 “You have to prepare these children long before your passing,” DeLauro says.

-Van Pate, an RBC Wealth Management vice president and wealth strategist, says he's seen family financial education done "in very different ways" and at different ages.
+Dean Deutz, a private wealth consultant with RBC Wealth Management, says he's seen family financial education done “in very different ways” and at different ages.

 Working with professionals